Universal chaotic dynamics from Krylov space

 we find

 This result corresponds to the backward characteristic curves

-This backward propagation will be important after the wave function is reflected by the edge at $n=L$.
+This backward propagation will be important after the wave function is reflected by the endpoint at $n=L$.
 The forward propagation and backward propagation are unified by the second-order formalism presented in the next section.

 Finally, we note that the polynomials $\psi_n(E)$ obtained from \eqref{PolynomialC} have some artefacts.
 First, as a function of $E$, $\psi_n(E)$ is a Fourier mode of frequency $L(1-\sqrt{1-n/L})$ instead of a polynomial of degree $n$.
 Second, in general it does not obey the orthogonality and completeness relations \eqref{Orthogonal}\eqref{Complete} and is not normalized to $1$.
 Third, it usually takes a complex value.
 The first two artefacts are the results of continuum limit.
 Finally, since \eqref{CSchPsi} does not preserve the normalization, we have to renormalize $\psi_n(E)$ for each $n$ and $E$.
 The third artefact is solved by the second-order formalism as well.